Ola Andersson, Jean-Robert Tyran, Erik Wengström and Håkan J. Holm

 Mikael Stenkula

-This paper presents annual Swedish time series data on consumption taxes, i.e. the indirect taxation of goods and services, between 1862 and 2010.
-As a share of total state tax revenues, consumption taxes were very high at the beginning of the period,…
+This paper presents annual Swedish time-series data regarding consumption taxes, i.e., the indirect taxation of goods and services, for the 1862–2013 period.
+As a share of total state tax revenue, consumption tax revenue was high at the beginning of…

 Matz Dahlberg, Karin Edmark and Helene Lundqvist